Year - 2026

 for all of our onboard meals.

-Ride Amtrak's Cascade train number 516 departing Seattle at 8:30am and arriving Vancouver at 12:30pm in business class.
+Ride Amtrak's Cascade train number 516 departing Seattle at 8:30am and arriving Vancouver at 12:30pm.
 After clearing Canadian customs and immigration we visit the Vancouver downtown area where you can get lunch if you like or just explore.
 We then visit the old Canadian Pacific Railroad Station.
 Here you will have two options to choose from.
-Ride the West Coast Express train out to Mission City and return on our bus to North Vancouver for hotel check-in.
-The other option is to go directly to the hotel in North Vancouver and check-in.
-Our hotel is the 4 star Lonsdale Quay located right at the the pier and the famous Lonsdale Quay Market in North Vancouver.
-This market originated as a carnival-style marketplace which opened for Expo ‘86.
-Lonsdale Quay Market has developed into a diverse, multi-use community anchor in the Lower Lonsdale area.
-Many years after opening it's doors on April 12, 1986, The Quay celebrates the rich diversity boasted by the North Shore waterfront since the first settlers arrived here during the 1860’s.
-You can enjoy many shops, restaurants and open market.
-Dinner is on your own with many restaurants to choose from
+Ride the West Coast Express train out to Mission City and return on our bus to Vancouver for hotel check-in.
+The other option is to go directly to the hotel located in downtown Vancouver and check-in.
+Our hotel is the 4 star Best Western Premier Chateau Granville.
+Dinner is on your own with many restaurants close to our hotel to choose from.

 🍽 none